tinkercademy-bootcamp/chat-project-manogyasingh/exercise-6/README.md

 ## Git Clone and Building from Source

 - Where is `g++` looking for the include files and library files?
+  - There's a whole header search order and library search order for this
+  - for headers: The one specified by the -I flag > file in #include "file" > system default include paths
+  - for libs: specified dirs with -L > system default lib dirs
 - How do you find out?

 ## C++ Package Managers

 - Why are there so many C++ package managers?
 - Which one is the best one?

 - Which are the most notable ways to manage the compilation of C++ projects?